lesleyrs/Client3/README.md

 in citra emulator click `file>open citra folder` for sdmc dir https://citra-emulator.com/wiki/user-directory/

 Controls: Touch to left click, L + touch to right click, Dpad for arrow keys, X for control

+There's also an untested NDS target that only works with 3DS DSI emulation as it should have 32MB RAM there (melonDS doesn't emulate extra ram yet).

 ```
 TODO: undo touch changes in 3ds.c depending how it works on real hardware (vita seems to work fine on hw)